 Old Sacramento State Historic Park is a portion of the Old Sacramento Historic District, a National Landmark.
 The history of Old Sacramento is a fascinating story that goes back to the earliest years of the California Gold Rush.
-California State Parks owns and operates a number of original and reconstructed buildings in use for educational exhibits and programs or as concessions operated by various merchants.
-Off-street lots and metered street parking are available.
-From any direction, take Interstate 5 to the J Street exit and follow the signs.
-General information on the parks listed below at 916-323-9280.
-Accessibility information is at (916) 445-7387.
-Toll free group reservations at 866-240-4655.
+California State Parks owns and operates a number of original and reconstructed buildings in use for educational exhibits and programs, or as concessions operated by various merchants.
+From any direction, take Interstate 5 to the J Street exit and follow the signs to the park.
+Phone (916) 445-7387 for more information.

-California State Railroad Museum.
-The museum entry and exhibits, including some historical railroad cars, are accessible.
+California State Railroad Museum: The museum houses more than 20 restored locomotives and railroad cars, along with thousands of smaller artifacts and a variety of exhibits in its 100,000-square-foot exhibition facility.
+Museum entry and exhibits, including some historical railroad cars, are accessible.
 Interior ramps are generally accessible.
 Elevator access to upper two floors is generally accessible.
-Restrooms are generally accessible.
+Restrooms on the main level, in the northwest corner of the museum, are accessible.

 Big Four Building: Housing the Stanford Brothers Warehouse and the Huntington & Hopkins Hardware Store on the first floor and the Railroad Museum Library on the second floor, this building was also the first headquarters of the Central Pacific Railroad.
 The building is generally accessible on the first floor.
 Aisle space within the Huntington & Hopkins Hardware Store is usable.
 Second floor rooms are reachable by steep stairs that may require assistance or by arrangement for alternative elevator entry.
 Accessible restrooms are located in the Railroad Museum, outside the Passenger Station, and at the Freight Depot.